How Patriot Bonds Are Different from Ordinary Series EE Savings Bonds

 That's it.
 Really.
 All the same terms and conditions apply to both.

 The United States Treasury told investors at the time that Patriot Bonds were released that they were a way for them to express support for the country's anti-terrorism efforts.
 The memory of the deaths, violence, and bloodshed just a few months before on September 11 was still fresh in the minds of a population.
 People were reeling from the sudden shattering of domestic tranquility on such a grand scale.

 The U.S. Treasury explained that the proceeds of Patriot Bonds would be deposited into the federal government's General Fund and that they would be spent according to the law—which, at the time, included funding the ramp-up in anti-terrorism programs.

 The Treasury also went on to explain that only Patriot Bonds purchased through certain financial institutions such as local banks were eligible for the inscription.
 Other Series EE bonds, such as those bought through a Payroll Savings Plan when employers withheld funds from employees' paychecks at their request to put the money into savings bonds, were processed differently.
 They were purchased through multiple vendors and organizations that didn't have access to the requisite printing equipment.

-It was that simple.
-These bonds could not be Patriot Bonds because the words couldn't be printed on them.
+The only reason these bonds could not be Patriot Bonds was that the words couldn't be printed on them.

 Patriot Bonds were issued for just 10 years, from December 2001 through December 2011.
 It required additional money to print these bonds and this didn't turn out to be entirely cost-effective for the government.